gosling-lang/gosling-docs/Advanced-Tutorial.md

 ## Multiple Linked Tracks

-We may wish to add another track to the `tracks` to represent the same data from different aspects.
+We may wish to represent the same data from different aspects using different types of visualization.
+To achieve this, we add an area chart (i.e., a new `track`) to the `tracks` property.
-These two tracks share the same `x` coordinate.
-As a result, we link these two tracks by assigning them the same  `linkingID`.
-The zooming and panning performed in one track will be automatically applied to the linked track.
+Since these tracks share the same `x` coordinate, we wish to link these two tracks: the zooming and panning performed in one track will be automatically applied to the linked track.
+In Gosling, `tracks` can be linked by assigning `x` the same  `linkingID`.

 ```diff
 {